 The most effective treatment for uterine adenomyosis is hysterectomy.

-Hormonal treatments similar to those used to treat endometriosis Drug therapy In endometriosis, functioning endometrial tissue is implanted in the pelvis outside the uterine cavity.
-Symptoms depend on location of the implants and may include dysmenorrhea, dyspareunia... read more may be tried.
-Treatment with oral contraceptives can be tried but is usually unsuccessful.
+Hormonal treatments similar to those used to treat endometriosis Drug therapy In endometriosis, functioning endometrial cells are implanted in the pelvis outside the uterine cavity.
+Symptoms depend on location of the implants.
+The classic triad of symptoms is dysmenorrhea... read more may be tried.
+Treatment with combined estrogen/progestin oral contraceptives can be tried but is usually unsuccessful.
 A levonorgestrel-releasing intrauterine device (IUD) may help control dysmenorrhea and bleeding.

 In uterine adenomyosis, the uterus may double or triple in size.